 - Why should we hire you?

-- Which is your favorite part about UI design?
+- Which is your favorite element of UI design?

-- What books, exhibitions, conferences or communities do they attend or admire?
+- What books, exhibitions, conferences or communities do you attend or admire?

 - What do you love most about being a UI Designer?